NOAA-ORR-ERD/adios_oil_database/oil_db/README.md

 # Oil Database Backend

-This is a Python package for managing the datbase functionality
+This is a Python package for managing the database functionality

 We are basing the database on MongoDB, an object database.